dahlbaek/datapackage-py/README.md

 # Fails with a data validation error
 ```

-Let's fix not available location.
+Let us fix unavailable location of Rome.
 There is a `missingValues` property in Table Schema specification.
 As a first try we set `missingValues` to `N/A` in `resource.descriptor.schema`.
 Resource descriptor could be changed in-place but all changes should be commited by `resource.commit()`:

 ```python
 resource.descriptor['schema']['missingValues'] = 'N/A'